-I'm currently reading about the possibilities, which Swift offers for translating Strings.
+I'm currently exploring the different options Swift provides for handling string localization.
 I would like to choose the right option.
 Meanwhile I'm more confused, instead of becoming more sure.
 There are LocalizedStringKey, LocalizedStringResource and String with arguments.

 When dealing with localized strings in Swift, especially for UI elements, choosing the right approach is crucial.
 Here’s a breakdown of the options: